simonambridge/RTFAP2/README.md

 ##Sample queries

 We can now run CQL queries to look up all transactions for a given credit card (`cc_no`).
-The Transactions table is primarily write-oriented - it's the destination table for the streamed transactions and used for searches.
+The Transactions table is primarily write-oriented - it's the destination table for the streamed transactions and used for searches and we don't update the transactions once they have been written.
 The table has a primary key and clustering columns so a typical query would look like this:
 ```
 SELECT * FROM rtfap.transactions WHERE cc_no='1234123412341234' and year=2016 and month=3 and day=9;